Kombucha Kamp Blog

 Hard Kombucha?

 All Kombucha has trace amounts of alcohol.
 This is a normal part of the fermentation process.
 But usually, the yeast and bacteria present keep the levels low.
-With Hard Kombucha, we add different yeasts that will drive those alcohol levels up.
+With Hard Kombucha, we adjust the pH level of the fermented Kombucha and then add different yeasts that will drive those alcohol levels up.

 Perfecting a Hard Kombucha is, well, hard!
 Disturbing the natural balance to create more alcohol while also creating a delicious flavor is the trick.
-As we’ve discussed before, Kombucha and beer are similar ferments, especially Lambic beers, and can be combined into one powerhouse beverage, if done correctly.
+As we’ve discussed before, Kombucha and beer are similar ferments, especially Lambic beers which are traditionally wild fermented, and can be combined into one powerhouse beverage, if done correctly.

 Beer brewers have been experimenting with Kombucha.
 At the same time, Kombucha brewers are using a variety of methods for creating a Hard Kombucha that mimic beer and create a true buzz.